-For more details please refer to the Security Target [6], chapter 6.1.
+For more details please refer to the Security Target [6] and [7], chapter 6.1.

-The claimed TOE's Strength of Functions 'high' (SOF-high) for specific functions as indicated in the Security Target [6], chapter 6.2 is confirmed.
+The claimed TOE's Strength of Functions 'high' (SOF-high) for specific functions as indicated in the Security Target [6] and [7], chapter 6.1 is confirmed.
 The rating of the Strength of Functions does not include the cryptoalgorithms suitable for encryption and decryption (see BSIG Section 4, Para.
 3, Clause 2).
 For details see chapter 9 of this report.

-The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.1.1.
-Based on these assets the security environment is defined in terms of assumptions, threats and policies.
-This is outlined in the Security Target [6], chapter 3.2, 3.3 and 3.4.
+The assets to be protected by the TOE are defined in the Security Target [6] and [7], chapter 3.1.1.
+Based on these assets the security environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
+This is outlined in the Security Target [6] and [7], chapter 3.2 to chapter 3.4.

-This certification covers the following configuration of the TOE:
+This certification covers the following configurations of the TOE: